nylki/colorStripes/README.md

 colorStripes
 ============
+Create colorful striped images with this [p5.js](http://p5js.org/) sketch.
 [Live Demo!](http://nylkiway.net/colorstripes.html)

 video of the program in action: https://vimeo.com/87392446

-Create colorful striped images with this processing sketch.

 * Press 'r' for saving a frame as .tif (makes great desktop backgrounds!).
 * Press 't' for toggling transparency. move cursor right/left to change the amount of stripes.